-Course Code Course Title EFTS 2016 P/C/R/RP/EQ EDEM 615 Learning and Teaching Languages 0.2500 SU2 X P: Subject to approval of the Head of School EDEM 627 e-Learning and Pedagogy: Effective Strategies for the Classroom 0.2500 S1 P: Subject to approval of the Head of School

-EDEM 631 Foundations of Language Acquisition and Learning 0.2500 S2 P: Subject to approval by the Head of School.
-R: Enrolment in PGDipEd or M.Ed./Subject to Approval by Head of School EDEM 633 Foundations of Technology- Enhanced Language 0.2500 S2 P: Subject to approval of the Head of School.
-RP: Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL), and familiarity with a range of digital technologies.
-EDMM 632 Issues in Language Acquisition and Learning 0.2500 S1 P: Subject to approval of the Head of School.
-R: EDEM 632 RP: EDEM 631 or equivalent knowledge.
-Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL).
-EDMM 633 Issues in Technology-Enhanced Language 0.2500 SU2 P: Subject to approval of the Head of School.
-RP: EDEM 631 or equivalent knowledge.
-Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL), and familiarity with a range of digital technologies.
+Course Code Course Title Pts 2017 P/C/R/RP/EQ EDEM 615 Learning and Teaching Languages 30 SU2 P: Subject to approval of the Head of School EDEM 628 Effective Practices with E-Learning 30 S1 P: Subject to approval of the Head of School R: EDTL 894 EDEM 631 Foundations of Language Acquisition and Learning 30 S2 P: Subject to approval by the Head of School.
+EDEM 633 Foundations of Technology-Enhanced Language Learning 30 S2 P: Subject to approval of the Head of School EDMM 632 Issues in Language Acquisition and Learning 30 S1 P: EDEM 631 or equivalent knowledge R: EDEM 632 RP: EDEM 631 or equivalent knowledge EDMM 633 Issues in Technology-Enhanced Language 30 SU2 P: Subject to approval from Head of School RP: EDEM 633.
+Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL), and familiarity with a range of digital technologies